Top 5 Mistakes Homeowners Make When Choosing Affordable Desoto Tree Services

 Not Asking for a Comprehensive Written Estimate

-A lot of people go with the cheapest verbal quote because it sounds easy.
+Many people go with the cheapest verbal quote because it sounds easy.
 But that’s exactly how misunderstandings happen.
 You thought they would remove the tree and haul away the debris.
 They thought they would leave it all in a pile by the street.

 Always get a written estimate to avoid this confusion, and make sure it lists: